 Add a Tier 5 to an existing Tier 2 | No fee | No fee |

-The fees stated are current as of July 2020.
-Fees are kept under review and may be subject to change.
+Generally, The fees stated are current as of July 2020.
+Keep fees under review and may change them.
 Please check GOV.UK.

 You’re usually a small business if: